At a Glance

 - Company: Join a high-achieving school with top-notch resources and a supportive environment.

-- Benefits: Enjoy a collaborative culture, professional development opportunities, and competitive pay based on experience.
+- Benefits: Enjoy a collaborative culture, professional development, and opportunities for extracurricular involvement.

-- Why this job: Inspire motivated students and lead exciting extracurricular activities in a dynamic academic setting.
+- Why this job: Inspire motivated students in a dynamic academic setting while sharing best practices.

-- Qualifications: Must have a PGCE or equivalent, up-to-date DBS, and strong subject knowledge.
+- Qualifications: PGCE or equivalent, up-to-date DBS, excellent subject knowledge, and British Curriculum expertise.

 We are looking to appoint a qualified teacher of Physics to work at a high achieving school with excellent resources and support.
 The role will involve teaching Physics to A level and Science to GCSE.
 This is an exciting opportunity to work in an academic environment with students who are highly motivated.